Enzyme Gummies, Built to Last: What It Really Takes

 Protease, amylase, and lipase gummies sound like an easy win: familiar format, great flavors, and a clean “enzyme blend” line on the label.
-In manufacturing, though, enzyme gummies are one of the fastest ways to learn that not every active behaves like a vitamin or botanical powder.
+In manufacturing, though, they're a quick lesson that not every active behaves like a vitamin or botanical powder.

-The rarely discussed reality is this: enzymes don’t just need to be “included.”
+Enzymes don't just need to be included.
 They need to be protected.
-A gummy is a moving target-heat, acid, moisture migration, and long cure cycles create a microenvironment that can quietly reduce enzyme activity over time.
-A formula can look perfect at launch and still disappoint at 90 or 180 days if the process wasn’t engineered for enzyme stability.
+A gummy is a moving target – heat, acid, moisture migration, long cure cycles – all create a microenvironment that can quietly eat away enzyme activity.
+A formula might look perfect at launch and still disappoint at 90 or 180 days if the process wasn't engineered for stability.

 The most overlooked risk: protease vs. the gummy base